linnarsson-lab/auto-annotation/Developmental/Ectoderm/PPE.md

 Very nice ISH shows the Fig1 A and A'
 [doi: 10.1242/dev.054056] In the mouse embryo, pharyngeal arches develop in a rostral-to-caudal manner.
 At E8.5, when the first arch formation is observed, Ripply3 signals were observed in the pharyngeal ectoderm. [...]
 Ripply3, a Tbx1 repressor, is required for development of the pharyngeal apparatus and its derivatives in mice. [...]
-Whole-mount in situ hybridization for mouse Ripply3 at E8.5 (A,A′), E8.75 (B), E9.0 (C), E9.5 (D) and E10.0 (E).
-A transverse section of an E8.5 embryo hybridized with the Ripply3 probe indicates that Ripply3 is expressed in the ectoderm at this stage (A′)
+Whole-mount in situ hybridization for mouse Ripply3 at E8.5 (A,A'), E8.75 (B), E9.0 (C), E9.5 (D) and E10.0 (E).
+A transverse section of an E8.5 embryo hybridized with the Ripply3 probe indicates that Ripply3 is expressed in the ectoderm at this stage (A')

 Other genes
 Pax9 Has2 Gata3 Nkx2-3